Menu

 There’s a tension in our discourse on leadership.

-We want leaders to be authentic, right?
-And to play to their strengths.
+We want leaders to be authentic and to play to their strengths.
 But we also want them to master every leadership style and be all things to all people.
 Are the two compatible?

 Your leadership journey begins with understanding your strengths: your superpowers